homuhe/cluster-kmeans/README.md

 ## Input
 Sample input file is a word embedding trained on German Wikipedia by using the word2vec CBOW model with vector size 300 and a minimum word frequency of 50.

-Requiered format for using cluster-kmeans:
+Required format for using cluster-kmeans:
 ```
 word1 value1 value2 value3 ...
 word2 value1 value2 value3 ...